arangodb/arangodb/js/client/modules/@arangodb/README.md

 === test infrastructure ===
 The test infrastructure should be used by testsuites to do most of the heavy lifting; in best case it can contain just out of few lines.
 == integration testsuites management ==
-A testsuite receives a list of testfiles which each one is a single `integration testsuite`.
+A testsuite receives a list of testfiles where each one is a single `integration testsuite`.
 Its files located by `testing.js` from the `allTestPaths` directory list.
 Testing.js already filtered it, and split it to buckets (test-utils.js:`filterTestcaseByOptions()`) according to commandline options.

 The testsuite then can use the default lifecycle management to launch these tests, or implement own logic, again best based on existing logic.